 Gender equality can be approached from so many different angles.
 And the ladies (and gent) from she.lace have reminded me yet again that there is no end to the potential ways that we can work towards empowering women.
-Sneaker devotees Jamila Husbands, Kiah Welsh, and Travis Pereira launched shelace.com earlier this year as an online platform to promote women’s vital and equally-important role in the sneaker industry and market.
+Sneaker devotees Jamila Husbands, Kiah Welsh, and Travis Pereira launched shelace.com earlier this year as an online platform to promote women’s vital and equally-important role in the sneaker industry.
 To be precise, their tagline reads: Showing the world women love sneakers, one lace at a time.

 And even at a time of peak athleisure, the disparity between women’s and men’s place in sneaker culture still stands out.
 The marketing campaigns, retail offerings, and the industry itself still tend to be predominantly male.
 Here, we discuss their work with she.lace, what inspired them to start the blog, and of course, which sneaker-sporting style icons they look up to.

 What is she.lace all about?

 Jamila: It’s a social initiative with the main mission of empowering women through their sneakers.
 We want to change the status quo and empower ladies of all ages to believe that their dreams are attainable no matter what! she.lace is the platform in which we highlight women of various backgrounds chasing their dreams and goals while wearing dope kicks.

 Kiah: she.lace is an initiative to use sneakers as a conduit for women’s empowerment.
 The reason being¦ sneakers are traditionally associated with men and masculinity.
 With our blog, we’re carving out a space for women in a sphere that has been restrictive for so long.
 We want not only more representation but equal representation.
 And so, what you get is she.lace converging art (the cool locations we choose to shoot at, all with a story), sneakers, and women’s empowerment.